 Raising capital can happen in one of the four ways.

-- Public Issue – This term refer to company’s issuing of new securities through its initial public offer (IPO) and are “going public”.
-A large number of investors can purchase these newly issued securities in this open market.
+- Public Issue – This term refers to the company’s issuing of new securities through its initial public offer (IPO) and is “going public.”
+A large number of investors can purchase these newly issued securities in this open primary market.

-- Rights Issue – Rights issue is an invitation to the existing shareholder’s to purchase additional new shares (in proportion of their holdings) within a fixed time period.
+- Rights Issue – Rights issue is an invitation to the existing shareholders to purchase additional new shares (in the proportion of their holdings) within a fixed time period.

-- Private Placement – This refer’s to raising equity capital (not public) from selected investors like Venture Capital, Funds and insurance companies.
+- Private Placement of Shares – it refers to raising equity capital (not public) from selected investors like Venture Capital, Funds, and insurance companies.

 - Preferential Allotment – It is the process by which allotment of shares is done on a preferential basis to a select group of investors.

-As noted above, such a market where companies can issue new securities to raise external capital and investors get their first chance to purchase a new security is called the “primary market”.
-The primary market is also known as new issues market (NIM).
+As noted above, such a market where companies can issue new securities to raise external capital, and investors get their first chance to purchase new security is called the “primary market” (also known as the new issues market).

 Primary Market Examples

-On 6th May, 2014, Chinese E-commerce heavyweight Alibaba filed registration document to go to public in the US in what maybe the mother of all Initial Public Offerings in the US history.
+On 6th May 2014, Chinese E-commerce heavyweight Alibaba filed a registration document to go to public in the US in what may be the mother of all Initial Public Offerings in the US history.
 Alibaba is a fairly unknown entity in the US and other regions, though its massive size is comparable or even bigger than Amazon or eBay.

-On 24th March,2014, Online storage company Box filed for an IPO and unveiled its plans to raise US$250 million.
-The company is in race to be build the largest cloud storage platform and it competes with larger companies like Google Inc and its rival, Dropbox.
+On 24th March 2014, Online storage company Box filed for an IPO and unveiled its plans to raise US$250 million.
+The company is in a race to build the largest cloud storage platform, and it competes with larger companies like Google Inc and its rival, Dropbox.

-I quickly browsed through Box S1 Filing and when i was hoping to see a Cool Blue Box, turned out to be a diffused “Black Box”.
+I quickly browsed through Box S1 Filing, and when I was hoping to see a Cool Blue Box, it turned out to be a diffused “Black Box.”
 I also prepared a quick and dirty Box Financial Model to further access the gravity of the situation and realized that Box Financials were full of horror stories.
-You may also want to download Box IPO Financial Model for further details.
+You may also want to download the Box IPO Financial Model for further details.